Novel phases in rotating Bose-condensed gas: vortices and quantum correlation: NUMERICAL RESULTS AND DISCUSSION

 An interesting and useful measure of the quantum phase correlation in the many-body ground state of a confined system is provided by the von Neumann entanglement entropy \cite{py01,lgc09,lf10,ecp10,ia16,ia20}, an extension to the classical Gibbs entropy, defined as

-where $\hat{\rho}$ is the single-particle reduced density operator obtained from the many-body ground state wavefunction.
-In terms of eigenvalues $\left\{\lambda_{\mu }\right\}$ and eigenfunctions $\left\{ \chi_{\mu }\left({\bf r}\right)\right\}$, the single-particle reduced density operator $\hat{\rho}$ takes the form as in Eq.~(\ref{spd}), for details please see Appendix \ref{sec:sprdm}.
+where $\hat{\rho}$ is the reduced single-particle density operator obtained from the many-body ground state wavefunction.
+In terms of eigenvalues $\left\{\lambda_{\mu }\right\}$ and eigenfunctions $\left\{ \chi_{\mu }\left({\bf r}\right)\right\}$, the reduced single-particle density operator $\hat{\rho}$ takes the form as in Eq.~(\ref{spd}), for details please see Appendix \ref{sec:rspdm}.
 The von Neumann entropy is, then, evaluated explicitly as

 in different subspaces of quantized total angular momentum $L_{z}$, as shown in Fig.~\ref{fig:n16qent1} for $N=16$ bosons.

 \\

 It is clear from Fig.~\ref{fig:n16qent1} that for a (harmonically confined) rotating Bose gas, the von Neumann entropy $S_{1}$ has a tendency to grow with angular momentum $L_{z}$, but the whole curve shows a slightly oscillatory behavior.
 Further, the curve of entropy $S_{1}$ {\it versus} $L_{z}$ exhibits a series of local minima $L_{z}^{S_{1}}$.
 For instance, the local minima appear at angular momenta $L_{z}^{S_{1}}=$ 0, 16, {24}, 26, 28, {30}, 36, {39}, {44}, 48, 52, {55}, 60, {66}, 71, 76 as shown in Fig.~\ref{fig:n16qent1}.
 It is interesting to note that the entropy $S_{1}$ plotted in Fig.~\ref{fig:n16qent1}, present features similar to that of stability curve in Fig.~\ref{fig:stbl}.
 In fact, most of these local minima (obtained from $S_{1}$) correspond to the stable angular momentum $L_{z}^{i}$-states of ground state $\Psi$, characterized by critical angular velocities $\Omega_{{\bf c}}\left(L_{z}^{i}\right);\ i=1,2,3\dots$ (see Fig.~\ref{fig:stbl}).
 Therefore, the von Neumann entropy $S_{1}$ plotted in Fig.~\ref{fig:n16qent1}, can also be used to study the $L_{z}$-$\Omega$ stability curve Fig.~\ref{fig:stbl}, where the plateaux are found at the angular momentum values $L_{z}^{i}=$ 0, 16, 26, 28, {32}, {35}, 36, 48, 52, 60, 71, 76.
 Similar results are shown in \cite{lgc09}, for zero-range ($\delta$-function) interaction potential in LLL approximation. \\